Akhan521/CSC-7/README.md

 # CSC-7 - Discrete Structures
-A repository for CSC-7 - Discrete Structures, offered by Professor Mark Lehr.
+A repository for CSC-7 - Discrete Structures
-Taken during Spring 2022.